Chakilamchandana/book-bucket/README.md

 1. npx nodemon - to run the server
 2. npm start - to run the client

-To view the live project click here - https://book-bucket.netlify.app/
+To view the live project click here - https://book-bucket.netlify.app/ (It might take a few minutes for the application to load.)